ridwannp/masonry-layout/README.md

 Feature :
 - Search Bar to filter by name of image ( hover on logo EVOS )
-- Hover image to know name category of image
+- Hover image to know name of image
 - Responsive layout

 Link Preview :